millipedia/MillcoUtils/README.md

 # Analytics tag

 You can include either a Cabin Analytics or Fathom Analytics tag (or hey, both if you want) by providing the necessary details in the module options.

+# Ajax endpoints

+Adding php files to an /ajax/ folder in your templates directory will automatically create URL hooks for them. e.g. adding a hello-world.php file will create a URL at yousite.com/ajax/hello-world
+It's really simple and that's all it does, so if you're using it for ajax you'll need to handle the response in your own file.
+Benhard's [RockFrontend](https://processwire.com/modules/rock-frontend/) module has much a fancier and more configurable version of this.

 # Things it doesn't yet but will soon.